PHPCSStandards/PHPCSStandards.github.io/wiki/Annotated-Ruleset.md

     If your helper classes need custom autoloading rules that you are not able to include in other ways, you can hard-code files to include before the ruleset is processed and any sniff classes have been loaded.
+    Note that autoload file paths are relative to the ruleset's location.

     This is different to bootstrap files, which are loaded after the ruleset has already been processed.
  -->
  <autoload>/path/to/autoload.php</autoload>
  <autoload>/path/to/other/autoload.php</autoload>
+ <autoload>./autoload.php</autoload>

  <!--
     Include all sniffs in the PEAR standard.
 Note that the